behnam-yousefi/MNDA/Supplementary_File.md

 Nodes = mnda_output$high_var_nodes
 `````
 **hints for large networks:**
-* the random walk algorithm can be disabled by ```random.walk = FALSE``` for the sake of running time;
+* the random walk algorithm can be disabled by ```random.walk = FALSE``` to decrease the running time;
-* the network permutation and representation can be disabled by ```null.perm = FALSE``` for the sake of running time;
+* the network permutation and representation can be disabled by ```null.perm = FALSE``` to decrease the running time;
 * the calculated p-values can be adjusted by setting a method in the ```p.adjust.method``` argument.

 ## 2.4.
 Usage Example 2: application on individual specific networks

-In this example we use the data of Milieu Interieur project (Thomas et al., 2015; Piasecka et al., 2018), where immune transcriptional profiles of bacterial-, fungal-, and viral-induced blood samples in an age- and sex-balanced cohort of 1,000 healthy individuals are generated.
+In this example we use the data of Milieu Interieur project (Thomas et al., 2015; Piasecka et al., 2018), where immune transcriptional profiles of bacterial-, fungal-, and viral- induced blood samples in an age- and sex- balanced cohort of 1,000 healthy individuals are generated.
 Here, the aim would be to find genes whose neighborhood significantly varies between the two conditions of stimulated and unstimulated.
-Following the MNDA+ pipeline, we first construct a set of paired ISNs for the two conditions, i.e before stimulation and after treatment using the *lionessR* R package (Marieke Lydia Kuijjer et al., 2019; Marieke L. Kuijjer et al., 2019).
+Following the MNDA+ pipeline, we first construct a set of paired ISNs for the two conditions, i.e. before and after stimulation, using the *lionessR* R package (Kuijjer et al., 2019 a; Kuijjer et al., 2019 b).
 In each network, nodes represent genes and the edge weights demonstrate the correlation of gene expression.
 The imputed ISNs are reposited in ```"usage_examples/Data/ISN_net.rds"```.
 We first read the ISN data creat the node list.
 `````{R}
 data = data.frame(readRDS("Data/ISN_net.rds"))
 nodeList = t(sapply(rownames(data), function(x) strsplit(x,"_")[[1]]))